JD-R0driguez/branching-practces/README.md

 # Adding a description to the branch

-This is a feature to the branch
+This is a feature to only the secondary branch